IDIL Interdisciplinary Day 2025

 The event was organized into three parts:

-💬 Two interdisciplinary discussions – Volunteer master’s students took the floor to discuss two major topics before a panel of international researchers from the MAK’IT Montpellier Institute and the IDIL Graduate Program:
+💬 Two interdisciplinary discussions – Volunteer Master’s students took the floor to discuss two major topics before a panel of international researchers from the MAK’IT Montpellier Institute and the IDIL Graduate Program:

-1️⃣ Planet in danger, biodiversity under threat: what are the solutions? – An analysis inspired by the latest IPBES report on transformative change.
+1️⃣ Planet in Danger, Biodiversity Under Threat: What Are the Solutions? – An analysis inspired by the latest IPBES report on transformative change.

 We would like to extend our heartfelt thanks to our jury—Emanuel A. Fronhofer, Cherine Bechara, Anand Madhur, and Mourad Latati—as well as to the discussion moderators, Camille Guibal and Laura Michel!

-A time for socializing and sharing
+A time for fellowship and conversation

 We would like to extend our heartfelt thanks to all our students for their dedication, to our program directors Agnès Fichard-Carroll and Mathieu Sicard, and to the logistics teams who helped make this event a success.